drscotthawley/signaltrain/README.md

 - The default number of epochs is 1000, which with other defaults will take 10.6 hours on a dedicated RTX 2080Ti GPU running in Mixed Precision.
 You might want to set `--epochs 100` at first, or choose an even smaller number of epochs.
 - **Working on it:** with the `--checkpoint <checkpoint.tar>` option, one *should* be able to start from earlier model checkpoint files (i.e., in order to use pre-trained weights), however changes in the model structure over time mean that some of the checkpoint files in this repo made from earlier model architectures are incompatible with the new model structure, resulting in conflicts.
 We're working to update these files.

+### Using trained model on audio files

+Copy `predict_long.py` to the root directory of the program, then

+	./predict_long.py modelcheckpoint.tar TEST_AUDIO.wav --effect EFFECT_NAME --knobs='a,b,c,d'

+Change TEST_AUDIO.wav to the name of your audio file, EFFECT_NAME is the name of the effect, and the string in the '' in  `--knobs='a,b,c,d' ` should be change to your desired knob settings.

 ### Contents